The Starting Block

 In any case, since some of you are genuinely new subscribers, I thank you.
 I would like to remind everyone that if you are concerned about tracking and privacy, limit your interaction with the newsletter, including liking and commenting.
 Substack tracks a lot of user behaviour, which I cannot disable from my end.

 If you are clicking any links, I recommend that you do so on a desktop browser instead of in the email newsletter.
 That way, when you hover over the link before you click on it, you will be able to see the actual URL instead of the one that has been ‘jumbled’ with tracking elements by Substack.
-Many newsletters and marketing email services do that to be able to log user behaviour, such as clicks and open rate.
+Many newsletters and marketing email services do that to be able to log user behaviour, such as clicks and open rates.

-There are also free browser extensions to detect email trackers or to strip tracking elements from URLs that I recommend you look into.
+There are also free browser extensions to detect email trackers or strip tracking elements from URLs that I recommend you look into.
 If you like to interact on a post, I recommend clicking ‘Reply’ on the email newsletter, as your response goes directly to my inbox.
 I have had some lovely, informative, and genuine conversations that way.

 Now here’s a selection of top stories on my radar, a few personal recommendations, and the chart of the week.